 iceberg in trinity

 I always recommend a good pair of boots when hiking in Newfoundland, as the landscape is rocky and often wet from rain.
-I’m been using this pair all summer and am obsessed with them.

-The Discovery Trail has quickly become one of my favorite hiking areas in Newfoundland!
+The Discovery Trail has quickly become one of my favorite hiking areas in Newfoundland.

 Enjoyed this post?
 Pin it for later!